-• On UNIX: asm_cli
+• On UNIX: asm cli

-On Windows: asm_cli.exe
+• On Windows: asm cli.exe

 Do not start instances of the type 'multiple' from the command line, which is uncommon.
-This type of instance expects to be able to talk back to another application.
-If this type of talk back application is unavailable, the started multiple instance will not respond.
+This type of instance expects it can talk back to another application.
+If this type of talk back application is unavailable, the started multiple instance does not respond.
 In general, external applications start multiple instances.
 These external applications know how to communicate with such kind of instance.

-Any user with a command prompt can send commands to the command line interfaces of the Application Service Manager s in their domain.
+Any user with a command prompt can send commands to the command line interfaces of the Application Service Managers in their domain.
 For every server in your domain that has a BSE, you must restrict the access, and executable permissions in the directory \${BSE}/bin, to trusted users.